 Skip to content

-Gerald Associate Director, Client Manager, Global Subsidiaries tells us what Black History Month means to him
+Gerald an Assistant Relationship Manager, US FinTechs tells us what Black History Month means to him.

-I enjoy my role for a number of reasons but the opportunity to work with a broad base of clients from different sectors keeps the job extremely interesting.
+I enjoy my role for several reasons, but the ever-evolving landscape of the Fintech industry keeps the job extremely interesting.

 For me, Black History Month is a reminder that I am part of a large community of diverse and dynamic people who are connected by their experiences.
 This year, I’ll be celebrating the event by finding opportunities to learn about and give back to the community through volunteering and fellowship.